 My husband and I had been married for three years when he joined the Army at age 30.
 He had been in before when he was a lot younger before I met him.
 When we got married, I didn’t think that the Army would be in our future.

 The Army was in his past, and that is where the military was going to stay.

-We made a few decisions and after a few years we found ourself questioning if he should go back in.
-At first we thought going the Army Reserve route.
+We made a few decisions, and after a few years, we found ourselves questioning if he should go back in.
+At first, we thought about the Army Reserves.
 We met with a recruiter and found out that for his MOS, he would have to travel about three hours to get to drill each month.
-That was in May of 2005 and I came home from that feeling like it wasn’t the right thing to do.
+That was in May of 2005, and I came home from that feeling like joining the Reserves wasn’t the right thing to do.

 If you are married and your spouse expresses interest in joining the Military, there are a few things you should do: